 With those immortal words– among his very last– the wisest (and possibly oldest) Jedi Master became one with the Force and put his remaining faith and hope into his still-young student Luke Skywalker, who then took it upon himself to confront his father Darth Vader and the evil Emperor Palpatine aboard the second Death Star at the end of “Return of the Jedi”.
 But is Luke’s mission (not to mention his importance in the grand scheme of things) minimized by the possibility that there might be other Jedi still around after all?

-Any any Star Wars fan knows, after the end of the Clone Wars Palpatine enacted Order 66, effectively wiping out the Jedi Order by turning their companion Clone Troopers against them.
+Any Star Wars fan knows, after the end of the Clone Wars Palpatine enacted Order 66, effectively wiping out the Jedi Order by turning their companion Clone Troopers against them.
 As far as casual viewers were concerned, the only Jedi meant to have survived this purge were Yoda and Obi-Wan Kenobi (of course readers of the novels in the now-jettisoned Legends canon knew this list to be much longer, but at this point that’s entirely irrelevant).
-Then, after Luke, Force-endowed son of Anakin Skywalker, came under the tutelage of Kenobi, he stepped into a larger world and was on his way to becoming the first of a new generation of Jedi.
+Then, after Luke, Force-endowed son of Anakin Skywalker came under the tutelage of Kenobi, he stepped into a larger world and was on his way to becoming the first of a new generation of Jedi.
 And the rest is Star Wars history.
 Or so we thought.

-“Star Wars Rebels” is a half-hour animated series which debuted on Disney XD in October of 2014 and is set in the current Star Wars canon, just a few years before “Episode IV – A New Hope”.
+“Star Wars Rebels” is a half-hour animated series that debuted on Disney XD in October of 2014 and is set in the current Star Wars canon, just a few years before “Episode IV – A New Hope”.
 Despite the events mentioned above, two of the main characters on the show are in fact Jedi: Kanan Jarrus and his Padawan learner Ezra Bridger.
-As of the most recent batch of episodes, both Kanan and Ezra are alive and well and regularly using their Force powers to battle the Empire– although Kanan suffered a blinding at the hands of the devious Maul in the second-season finale.
+As of the most recent batch of episodes, both Kanan and Ezra are alive and well and regularly using their Force powers to battle the Empire– although Kanan suffered blinding at the hands of the devious Maul in the second-season finale.

 When I first started watching “Rebels”, I assumed that both Jedi were destined to perish by the end of the series, in all likelihood sacrificing themselves for the greater good.
 While the show is ostensibly for kids, airing on what is essentially a somewhat-more-mature version of the Disney Channel, “Rebels” rarely shies away from the darker elements of Star Wars.
-And though the series has yet to kill off a major character, unnamed soldiers on both sides of the galactic Civil War die regularly in starship explosions and ground battles alike.
+And though the series has yet to kill off a major character, unnamed soldiers on both sides of the Galactic Civil War die regularly in starship explosions and ground battles alike.
 In the carnage department, “Rebels” certainly isn’t any less Star Wars than the original “Star Wars”.

-But that realization is also where I started to have my doubts about the fates of the show’s heroes– we’ve come to love and admire Kanan and Ezra, and for the most part Star Wars tends to wait until a beloved character at least gets pretty old before it kills them off (see the demise of Obi Wan in “A New Hope”, or a certain scruffy-looking scoundrel in 2015’s “Episode VII – The Force Awakens”).
+But that realization is also where I started to have my doubts about the fates of the show’s heroes– we’ve come to love and admire Kanan and Ezra, and for the most part, Star Wars tends to wait until a beloved character at least gets pretty old before it kills them off (see the demise of Obi-Wan in “A New Hope”, or a certain scruffy-looking scoundrel in 2015’s “Episode VII – The Force Awakens”).
 Now, until about a month ago, my method of explaining that preconception away in terms of the “Rebels” problem was that I wouldn’t put it past the show’s creators to do something so bold and unexpected as to eliminate the youthful protagonists of a Star Wars story, especially if it would be the first time that had ever happened.

 Clock-wipe to December 12th of this past year, when I sat in the press screening of “Rogue One: A Star Wars Story” and discovered that the outcome of Jyn Erso and her unlikely band of Rebel heroes was very similar to what I imagined would eventually happen to the crew of the Ghost.
 Long story short, now it’s been done.
 Sure, background audio and cameos in “Rogue One” confirm that “Rebels” characters Hera and Chopper are still kicking around Yavin 4 just before “A New Hope”, but the events of the movie also mean that Kanan and Ezra can’t go out in a blaze of glory as I’d hoped without it seeming at least a little bit repetitive.